Annette J. Browne (Nominated Principal Investigator) is a Professor in the School of Nursing at the University of British Columbia in Vancouver.

 Marilyn Ford-Gilboe (Co-Principal Investigator) is a Professor and Echo Chair in Rural Women’s Health Research in the Arthur Labatt Family School of Nursing at the University of Western Ontario in London.

-- Her research has included studies of: a) health promotion among mothers and children who have separated from an abusive partner/father; b) the long-term health and economic impacts of intimate partner violence for women, c) how shelters provide support for abused women; and d) testing the effects of innovative primary health care interventions in improving the safety, health and quality of life of women who have experienced intimate partner violence and their families.
+- This has included studies examining: a) how mothers and children who have separated from an abusive partner/ father promote their health; b) the long-term health and economic impacts of IPV for women, c) how shelters provide support for women who have experienced abuse; and, d) the impacts of innovative health care interventions on the safety, health and quality of life of women who have experienced IPV.

 Colleen Varcoe (Co-Principal Investigator) is a Professor in the School of Nursing at the University of British Columbia in Vancouver.